TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ```

 Take home messages: In general, the standard error of a sample estimate of a population
-  parameter (such as the mean or standard deviation) decreases with increasing samples
+  parameter (such as the mean or standard deviation) decreases with increasing sample
   size, but with diminishing returns.
 In fact, the standard error of the mean is
   directly proportional to the variance of the population parameter being measured and
   inversely proportional to square-root of sample size: